-QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2021 ^c LOWEST ATAR TO RECEIVE AN OFFER 2021 DURATION START SEMESTER CAMPUS ADMISSION REQUIREMENTS ATAR / IB ADJUSTED UNADJUSTED 742902 5685 n/a n/a n/a 2 years full-time (or part-time equivalent) 1 St Lucia An approved bachelor's degree with a minimum GPA of 4.5 from an approved tertiary institution that meets the requirements for two teaching areas of the secondary curriculum in Australian schools.
+QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2022 LOWEST ATAR TO RECEIVE AN OFFER 2022 ^{>} DURATION START SEMESTER CAMPUS ADMISSION REQUIREMENTS ATAR / IB ADJUSTED UNADJUSTED 742902 5685 N/A N/A N/A 2 years full-time (or part-time equivalent) 1 St Lucia An approved bachelor's degree in a field other than education with a minimum GPA of 4.5 from an approved tertiary institution that meets the requirements for two teaching areas of the secondary curriculum in Australian schools.
 Students will be required to submit a statement addressing non-academic criteria including their motivation and suitability for teaching.
 Refer to the School of Education Website education.uq.edu.au for further information on entry requirements.